 If you don’t sent the return back you will be charged penalties and might be sent an estimated tax bill (called a determination).
 Once a determination has been made HM Revenue and Customs is entitled to the tax due as set out on that determination and can collect it through the courts – even to bankruptcy.
 The only way to cancel the debt is to send in a tax return to establish the correct amount of tax due.

-If you need help completing your tax return and your income is too high to qualify for help from TaxAid, please see ‘other sources of advice’ on the tax debt, sources of information page at
+If you need help completing your tax return and your income is too high to qualify for help from TaxAid, please see choosing an accountant or tax adviser.

 Being out of time – impact on claims and elections

 There are many tax claims and elections – and all have time limits.
 They cover such issues as claiming Blind Person’s Allowance – a higher amount of tax free pay – to making loss relief claims.
 In general, the default time limit for such claims is four years from the end of the tax year; but some claims and elections, in particular some loss relief claims, are on a shorter time scale.
 This means that being in arrears with your tax returns could mean that you potentially miss making a valuable claim or election.

 There is technical guidance on claims and election time limits on the HMRC website at http://www.hmrc.gov.uk/manuals/sacmanual/SACM3035.htm

 See also – Penalties for errors and mistakes on returns

 You may be charges penalties if there are errors on your return.
 See ‘Penalties for errors and mistakes on returns’ in the section ‘Problems with the returns you have submitted‘.